MinaProtocol/mina/rfcs/0051-stop-transaction-processing.md

 * There will be a configuration parameter set at compile-time that will define the slot at which the node will stop processing transactions.
-* The previous configuration should be overridable at runtime by optional CLI flags.
+* The previous configuration cannot be overridable at runtime, by design, as this compromises the safety of the daemon software.
 * The node (daemon) will stop accepting new transactions from clients after the configured slot.
 * After the configured slot, the block producer will stop including transactions